DorAzaria/Ariel_OOP_Ex2/README.md

 ![](https://i.ibb.co/0FnhjnW/pokemon-Header3.jpg)

-To run this game please enter in the Command Prompt:
+To run this game, create a new folder in your computer and download the following files:
+* Ex2.jar
+* the data folder
+* the resource folder (for graphics and animations)

+You can run the game in two options:
-`java -jar Ex2.jar ID Level_Number `

-or poll the project, run the jar file and follow the following instructions:
+Enter this command in the Command Prompt:  `java -jar Ex2.jar ID Level_Number ` or double-click on the Ex2.jar file and follow the following instructions:
 ![](https://i.ibb.co/ZhZFqqP/login.jpg)
 * Enter your ID number.
 * Enter the level you wish to play [0-23].